AngelFireLA/BrawlStarsBotMaking/README.md

 An example of usage in Pyla is detecting when the player gets idle disconnected because it’s only when there’s an error message that there’s a lot of a specific type of gray pixel.
 It’s also used to detect if the gadget or hypercharge is ready by looking for the specific green/purple pixels in a small area (the smaller the area you can reliably use, the more accurate it gets, because there’s less pixels that could be distracting the thing we want to find).

+## Libraries Starter Pack
+See Python Libraries starter pack.txt for what I would recommend as libraries to make a good bot.

 # Contributing

 If you want to contribute to this repository, there's a few things you can do :